• Home

 Joint Service Transcript (JST)

 This military standardized template assesses your prior military education and training, and it outlines how that experience can translate into college credits.
-For Marines beginning their degree paths, reviewing your Joint Service Transcript (JST) allows you to – potentially – identify classes for which you can receive credits without actually completing.
+For Marines beginning their degree paths, reviewing your Joint Service Transcript (JST) allows you to – potentially – identify classes for which you can receive credits without actually completing them.

 CLEP and DANTES Testing